Admissible extensions of subtheories of second order arithmetic: and

 \section{$\kp$ and $\poocas$}

 Let $\Lcal_\in$ be the usual language of set theory with $\in$ as its only non-logical relation symbol plus set constants $\varnothingunder$ (for the empty set) and $\omegaunder$ (for the first infinite ordinal). $\ltset$ is the extension of $\Lcal_\in$ by countably many unary relation variables.
+As we will see, $\ltset$ may be regarded as a two-sorted first order language where the first sort is supposed to range over sets and the second sort over collections of natural numbers.

 The \emph{set terms} of $\ltset$ are the set constants and the set variables.
 The \emph{atomic formulas} of $\ltset$ are the expressions of the form $(a \in b)$, $(a \notin b)$, $U(a)$, and $\neg U(a)$, where $a,b$ are set terms and $U$ is a relation variable.
 The \emph{formulas} of $\ltset$ are built up from these atomic formulas by means of the propositional connectives $\lor, \land$, the bounded set quantifiers $(\exists x \in a)$, $(\forall x \in a)$, the unbounded set quantifiers $\exists x$, $\forall x$, and the relation quantifiers $\exists X$, $\forall X$.
 We use as metavariables (possibly with subscripts): \begin{itemize} \item $u,v,w,x,y,z$ for set variables, \item $a,b,c$ for set terms, \item U,V,W,X,Y,Z for relation variables, \item $A,B,C,D$ for formulas. \end{itemize} Observe that all $\ltset$ formulas are in negation normal form.
 We assume classical logic throughout this article.
 Therefore, the negation $\neg A$ of an $\ltset$ formula $A$ is defined via de Morgan's laws and the law of double negation.
 Furthermore, $(A \to B)$ is defined as $(\neg A \lor B)$ and $(A \lra B)$ as $((A \to B) \land (B \to A))$.